Reflection

 relationships

 We see drama, not SOS.
-And of course someone asks: ‘Do you want to talk?’.
+And of course someone asks, ‘Do you want to talk?’

 brain

-Please, another barrel of gasoline on the fire.
+Great.
+Another barrel of gasoline on the fire.

 Scene 4 — Behavior Takes Control